Extreme local extrema of the sine-Gordon field: Introduction and main result

+Such a rigorous construction of the sine-Gordon model is non-trivial and was for instance achieved in \cite{MR914427} and \cite{MR1240586}, \cite{MR1777310}.
+The sine-Gordon model in $d=2$ on the full space $\R^2$ was constructed in \cite{Barashkov2022SineGordon} using stochastic control techniques, while the work \cite{BauerschmidtWebb2023Coleman} studies the massless theory $m\to 0$ at the free fermion point $\beta=4\pi$.
+Moreover, dynamical aspects of the sine-Gordon field were studied in \cite{MR3452276} and \cite{1808.02594}.
+For more details on the sine-Gordon model, we refer to the introduction of \cite{MR4399156}.

-Using a coupling between the sine-Gordon field an the Gaussian free field it was recently proved in \cite{BH2020Max} that the centred global maximum of the sine-Gordon field converges in distribution to a randomly shifted Gumbel distribution, see Section \ref{sec:SG-max} for the precise statement.
-In this article we continue to investigate the extremal behaviour of the sine-Gordon field by capturing also the local maxima and their location.
+Using a coupling between the sine-Gordon field and the Gaussian free field it was recently proved in \cite{MR4399156} that the centred global maximum of the sine-Gordon field converges in distribution to a randomly shifted Gumbel distribution; see Section \ref{sec:SG-max} for the precise statement.
+In this article we continue to investigate the extremal behaviour of the sine-Gordon field by capturing also the local maxima and their locations.

 Let $\Phi^{\SG_\epsilon}$ be a realisation of the sine-Gordon field on $\Omega_\epsilon$, i.e.\ a random variable with values in $\R^{\Omega_\epsilon}$ and distribution $\nu^{\SG_\epsilon}$.
 Following \cite{MR3509015} we call a point $x\in \Omega_\epsilon$ an $r$-local maximum of $\Phi^{\SG_\epsilon}$, if